akimd/bison/examples/c/README.md

 Flex to generate the scanner.

 ## reccalc - recursive calculator with Flex and Bison
-The example builds on top of the previous one to provide a reentrant parser.
+This example builds on top of the previous one to provide a reentrant parser.
 Such parsers can be called concurrently in different threads, or even recursively.
 To demonstrate this feature, expressions in parentheses are tokenized as strings, and then recursively parsed from the parser.
 So `(((1)+(2))*((3)+(4)))` uses eight parsers, with a depth of four.

 ## pushcalc - calculator implemented with a push parser